Fibroids are firm, dense tumors

 Women who are nearing menopause are

 at the greatest risk for fibroids.
-This is because of their long exposure to high levels
+This is because of their long exposure to high

 of estrogen.
-Women who are obese and of African-American background also seem to be at
+Women who are obese and of African-American background also seem to be

 higher risk.
 The reasons for this are not clearly understood.